 You will then be presented with the “Merge Items” popup where you can choose the options you would like to make use of for your merge.

 In the Items to be merged section, you choose the changes you would like to apply to your selected tickets:

-Whether you would like to post a new conversation on the item.
+- Whether you would like to post a conversation on the tickets

 In the Item being merged into section, you select the target item and the changes you would like to make to it.